 2. Power Requirements.
 Weather Cameras are powered by AC adaptors, or preferably, Power Over Ethernet (PoE).
 PoE avoids running seperate outdoor power cables.

 3. Direct Sunlight.
 Prolonged exposure to direct sunlight may cause some camera images to fade.
 Setting the iris properly will extend the sensor life.
-On all cameras, a good lens with the iris set appropriately will assure the best quality image.

 4. Heat, Cold and Moisture.
 Most cameras require external enclosures to operate in extreme hot, cold and humid environments.
 The enclosure doesn’t help in cold environments unless the enclosure is completely sealed (which can cause condensation on the window) or contains a blower.